 Hybrid and in-person courses require travel or relocation

 Competitive admissions process

-If you’re interested in selling medical devices and clinical supplies rather than prescription drugs, look into Medical Sales College which offers four niche sales training courses that will prepare you to confidently enter the medical sales world as a specialist.
+If you’re interested in selling medical devices and clinical supplies rather than prescription drugs, look into Medical Sales College which offers five niche sales training courses that will prepare you to confidently enter the medical sales world as a specialist.

 All of the programs at Medical Sales College take 12 weeks to complete, except the orthobiologics program, which takes eight weeks.
 Courses are also hybrid (partially online and partially in-person), and there is a fully in-person option for the spine and orthopaedic reconstruction and trauma course.

 Because students must attend lectures and coursework in person, they must be able to travel to or relocate to one of the 12 Medical Sales College campuses: Atlanta, GA; Austin, TX; Charlotte, NC; Chicago, IL; Cincinnati, OH; Dallas, TX; Denver, CO; Houston, TX; Phoenix, AZ; San Diego, CA; Sarasota, FL; and Wilmington, DE.

 In addition to tuition costs—$17,500 + $350 for the 12-week programs and $8,750 + $350 for the eight-week program—students will incur other costs associated with attending as well such as materials and living expenses.

 The best pharmaceutical sales training for you depends on whether you want a general certification or a niche certification for a particular facet of the pharmaceutical industry, such as biotechnology.
 The best route for each aspiring pharmaceutical sales rep also depends heavily on your background, particularly whether or not you have a college degree in a related field.

 We recommend the University of Texas at San Antonio which offers a six-month, online program that will teach you the foundations of pharmaceutical ethics, communication skills, and selling techniques to get you started in your career.